sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 packages consist of a link to the original tarball with additional code under ``SAGE_ROOT/build/pkgs``.

-After the ticket was reviewed and included, experimental and optional packages stay in that status for at least a year, after which they can be proposed to be included as standard packages in Sage.
+After the ticket was reviewed and included, optional packages stay in that status for at least a year, after which they can be proposed to be included as standard packages in Sage.
 For this a trac ticket is opened with the ``Component:`` field set to